planet-lia/lia-docs/content/api.md

 ## Api object

-Together with [StateUpdate](/api/#stateupdate), Api object is received every tick about 10 times per game second.
-Through it you can communicate with the game engine.
+Together with [StateUpdate](/api/#stateupdate), Api object is received every tick 10 times per game second.
+Through it you can communicate with the game engine and tell it what you want your units to do.
 You can use the following methods:

 * **```shoot(int unitId)```** - *tells the game engine that you want the unit with ```unitId``` to shoot*
 * **```setRotationSpeed(int unitId, Rotation rotation)```** - *sets the rotation of the unit with ```unitId``` to choosen rotation value (```NONE```, ```LEFT```, ```RIGHT```, ```SLOW_LEFT```, ```SLOW_RIGHT```)*